 The area around Lexington is famous for being a cyclist’s paradise.
 The counties around Lexington are home to over a thousand miles of bike trails, all of which wind through scenic countryside littered with historic buildings.
 Kayaking is also popular, with the nearby Elkhorn creek providing the perfect site for getting out on the water.
 Of course, one of the best ways to see the local countryside is to get out on horseback, and there are many local organizations that operate tours and trail rides on horseback.
 A great trail to walk or bike down is the Legacy Trail, which starts right in downtown Lexington.

-When we take a look at the two-bedroom comparison from March to April, Lexington experienced a 0.0% decrease for the price of a two-bedroom apartment.
-The rent price for a Lexington two-bedroom apartments currently stands at $1,013.0.
+When we take a look at the two-bedroom comparison from June to July, Lexington experienced a 0.71% increase for the price of a two-bedroom apartment.
+The rent price for a Lexington two-bedroom apartments currently stands at $996.0.

 Rent prices have increased in Lexington over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 3 of the Lexington suburbs increased last month.
+Rent prices in 1 of the Lexington suburb increased last month.
 On the other hand, 2 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include: